 This knowledge, combined with one more missing piece, would lead theorists to propose a new particle: the Higgs.

-Where does mass comes from?
+Where does mass come from?

 In 1957, another clue came from a seemingly unrelated field.
 John Bardeen, Leon Cooper and Robert Schrieffer proposed a theory that explained superconductivity, which allows certain materials to conduct electricity with no resistance.
 But their BCS theory, named after the three inventors, also contained something valuable to particle physicists, a concept called spontaneous symmetry breaking.
 Superconductors contain pairs of electrons that permeate the metal and actually give mass to photons traveling through the material.
 Theorists suggested that this phenomenon could be used as a model to explain how elementary particles acquire mass.